dwilbank68/p1-bookmarking2/readme.md

 1. As a user, I want to "like and unlike" bookmarks created by other users.
 1. As a user, I want to see a list of bookmarks on my personal profile that I've added or liked.

-Yeah, it does all those things.
+And of course it does all those things.